 During the FHP planning process, an operator will select an area over which to plan a series of harvest areas (blocks) for a period of up to 5 years.
 This is considered the FHP planning unit and is typically smaller than an FMA defined compartment or subunit.
-Within the FHP planning unit, the operator will address all the 1-10 year SHS assigned to that operator, deciding on either a harvest prescription, or a decision to not harvest at all (deletion) to delay harvest outside the first 10 year period (deferral) or to delay harvest till later in the first period (bypassed stand).
-Where deletions or deferrals consist of entire AVI polygons, specific justification is required.
+Within the FHP planning unit, the operator will address all the 1-10 year SHS assigned to that operator, deciding on either a harvest prescription, or a decision to not harvest at all (deletion) or to delay harvest outside the first 10 year period (deferral)Where deletions or deferred stands consist of entire AVI polygons, specific justification is required.